The Fast and Spurious: Developer Productivity with GenAI: Research Method

 \subsection{Survey Design}

-We designed our survey instrument to address the five dimensions of the SPACE framework for productivity measurement \cite{forsgren2021space}.
-Since at the time of the survey design, there was no validated survey questionnaire for SPACE, we adapted the questionnaires from \citet{meyer2014software, trinkenreich2024predicting, Casic_Panselina_2025}, which measured developer satisfaction, activity, performance, collaboration, and efficiency.
-The adaptations were made to reflect the genAI context.
+We designed our survey instrument to comprise the five dimensions of the SPACE framework for productivity measurement \cite{forsgren2021space}.
+Since at the time of the survey design there was no validated questionnaire for SPACE, we adapted the questionnaires from \citet{meyer2014software, trinkenreich2024predicting, Casic_Panselina_2025}, which measured developer satisfaction, activity, performance, collaboration, and efficiency.
+The adaptations were made to reflect the GenAI context.
 See the complete questionnaire in the supplementary material~\cite{supply}.
 Respondents were offered the option to enter a \$50 raffle for every 50 responses.
-The protocol was approved by our university's IRB.
+The protocol was approved by the university's IRB.

-\textbf{Survey Questions}: We first asked questions about participants' demographics, including their gender, professional background (role, years of experience, seniority level), and organization size.
-We also collected information about genAI-usage experience (frequency of use in software development, adapted from \cite{usage2025}) to assess its perceived impact on productivity.
+\textbf{Survey Questions}: We first asked questions about participants' demographics, including gender, professional background (role, years of experience, seniority level), and organization size.
+We also collected information about genAI-usage experience (frequency of use, adapted from \cite{usage2025}) to assess its perceived impact on productivity.
 The rest of the survey focused on each of the dimensions in the SPACE framework:

-\textit{\textbf{Satisfaction} and well-being} measures how fulfilled, motivated, and supported developers feel in their work and team \cite{forsgren2021space}.
+\textit{\textbf{Satisfaction} and well-being} measures developers' perception of fulfillment, motivation, and support about their work and team \cite{forsgren2021space}.
 Four statements assessed (1) workload manageability, (2) physical and mental exhaustion, (3) engagement, and (4) job security~\cite{trinkenreich2024predicting, Casic_Panselina_2025}.

 \textit{\textbf{Performance}} captures perceived outcomes of the development process, such as velocity~\cite{forsgren2021space}.
-We used three items adapted from \citet{meyer2014software} to assess the impact of AI adoption on: (1) number of lines of code changed per day, (2) proportion of test cases passed, and (3) number of API methods learned.
+We used three items adapted from \citet{meyer2014software} to assess the impact of AI on: (1) number of lines of code changed per day, (2) proportion of test cases passed, and (3) number of API methods learned.

 \textit{\textbf{Activity}} presents the volume of work performed \cite{forsgren2021space}, measured through seven statements adapted from \citet{meyer2014software}: (1) number of commits, (2) time spent writing code, (3) number of test cases, (4) time spent doing work-related browsing, (5) number of closed work items, (6) number of code reviews, and (7) time spent reviewing code.